wdomitrz/input_device_handler/README.md

 ## Configuration

 An example of configuration file is in [config.json](config.json).
-It is adjusted for Razer Naga 2014 and my config of [i3](https://i3wm.org/).
+It is adjusted for Razer Naga 2014 and my [i3](https://i3wm.org/) config.

 The configuration is stored in `~/.config/input_device_handler/config.json` file.